-Students and scholars who earned no U.S. income in 2013If you are a non-resident tax alien, and you earned no U.S. income during 2013, you must only complete Form 8843.
+If you are a non-resident tax alien, and you earned no U.S. income during 2015, complete Form 8843.
 It's easy and only takes 10 minutes!

-Federal tax forms must be mailed by April 15, 2014.
+Federal tax forms must be mailed by April 18, 2016.

-Virginia state tax forms must be mailed by May 1, 2014.
+Virginia state tax forms must be mailed by May 2, 2016.
 If you also lived or worked in other states, their deadlines may vary.

 - Blank Form 8843 (pdf)

-If you are a non-resident for tax purposes and you earned income during 2013, you will need to file federal and state taxes.
-We suggest you use tax software from the Reves Center to complete your forms.
+Students and Scholars who earned U.S. income in 2015If you are a non-resident for tax purposes and you earned income during 2015, you will need to file federal and state taxes.
+We suggest you use the online tax program from the Reves Center to complete your forms.

 Documents to get started

-- Passport, I-94, and DS-2019 or I-20
+- Passport, I-94 record, and DS-2019 or I-20

 - Last year's U.S. tax return (if you have one)